Passports & Visas: What Every Traveler Should Know

 3. How to Check Visa Requirements

-Before booking your trip, visit your country’s official government travel website (for the U.S., it’s travel.state.gov) or the destination country’s embassy page.
+Before booking your trip, visit your country's official government travel website — for the U.S., that's travel.state.gov — or the destination country's embassy page.
 Always confirm:

-Pro Tip: Even if you’ve been to a country before, recheck requirements; they change frequently.
+Pro Tip: Even if you've been to a country before, recheck requirements.
+They change frequently — as recent updates to UK, EU, and U.S. travel rules have shown.

 4. Common Mistakes to Avoid

 Assuming all countries are visa-free.
-Visa rules vary by nationality and even by region.
+Visa rules vary by nationality and can change with little notice.

-Not checking transit visas.
-Some layovers require you to pass through immigration.
+Not checking transit visa requirements.
+Some layovers require you to pass through immigration, which may require a separate authorization.

 5. Keeping Your Documents Safe on the Go